 In the event a mistake or error is discovered in a District water sales record, the General Manager shall initiate appropriate corrective action.
 No mistake or error made more than three years prior to its discovery shall be corrected unless otherwise specified in an agreement with the District.
-In the event a mistake or error is discovered by a member agency in its water sales record or certifications, no mistake or error made more than three years prior to its discovery shall be corrected unless other with the District.
+In the event a mistake or error is discovered by a member agency in its water sales record or certifications, no mistake or error made more than three years prior to its discovery shall be corrected unless otherwise specified in an agreement with the District.